rhaiscript/book/src/engine/scope.md

 println!("result: {}", result);                     // prints 1102

-// Variable y is changed in the script &ndash; read it with 'get_value' assert_eq!(scope.get_value::<i64>("y").expect("variable y should exist"), 1);
+// Variable y is changed in the script - read it with 'get_value' assert_eq!(scope.get_value::<i64>("y").expect("variable y should exist"), 1);

 // We can modify scope variables directly with 'set_value'